silverwolfceh/wordchain/README.md

 # Description
-This is the simple word-chain game where user can play with another user online.
+This is the simple chatbox where user chat realtime with other users based on room.
+No history, no session. #freetheinternet

 This implementation is based on nodejs, socketio.

 # Feature
-1. Realtime game-play
+1. Realtime chat
-2. Auto detect dupplication word
-3. Auto detect timeout
-4. Auto detect chain
+2. Room based chat
+3. No log, no history

 # Installation